FrankRun/Monotonic_Evolution_RL/README.md

 # Monotonic Evolution Reinforcement Learning

-This project implements a monotonic evolution reinforcement learning approach for traffic control using VISSIM traffic simulation software.
+This work has been accepted in 2025 IEEE/RSJ International Conference on Intelligent Robots and Systems (IROS) This work implements a monotonic evolution reinforcement learning approach for traffic control using VISSIM traffic simulation software.
 The algorithm ensures policy improvement through statistical confidence bounds on performance.

 ## Project Structure